serious-scaffold/ss-python/README.md

 ## 📜 License

-MIT, for more details, see the [LICENSE](https://github.com/serious-scaffold/serious-scaffold-python/blob/main/LICENSE) file.
+MIT License, for more details, see the [LICENSE](https://github.com/serious-scaffold/serious-scaffold-python/blob/main/LICENSE) file.